badogan/midpoint-postcode/README.md

 '''

 ## Usage
-- TODO: Error handling
-- TODO: Add license file
 - TODO: Configure CI
+- TODO: Check api and make use of whitelisting options for the fields received
 - TODO: Add tests
+- TODO: Error handling (how? which detail?)
+- TODO: Update Readme
+- TODO: Test as anyone would test/use
+- TODO: Publish in npmjs
-- TODO: Simplify code. asyc/await, move to pure functions
+- FUTURE-TODO: Simplify code. asyc/await, move to pure functions
-- TODO: Check api and make use of whitelisting options for the fields received
-- TODO: 'build' passing, 'coverage' xxx tags possible?
+- FUTURE-TODO: 'build' passing, 'coverage' xxx tags possible?
+- DONE-TODO: Add license file

-- filters out the correct postcodes and calculates midpoint only for the valid postcodes. does not indicate if any of the postcodes is incorrect
+- LIMITATIONS: filters out the correct postcodes and calculates midpoint only for the valid postcodes. does not indicate if any of the postcodes is incorrect

 ## Methods
 Make sure absolute minimum is left out